The woman sits across from me, eyes glistening with tears that she doesn’t allow to flow.

 I pray and sing her soul into her.

-Together we pray in gratitude to Creator and the good healing spirits who are still shaking their gourds and singing, orbs of light dancing around us.
+Together we pray in gratitude to the Creator and the good healing spirits who are still shaking their gourds and singing, orbs of light dancing around us.

 After her healing bath, wrapped in a warm blanket, she sips a cup of hot tea.